joeguilmette/local-migrator-poc/README.md

 Local Migrator has two parts:

-- A WordPress plugin (`plugin/localpoc.php`) that exposes authenticated REST endpoints.
+- A WordPress plugin (`plugin/local-migrator.php`) that exposes authenticated REST endpoints.
-- A CLI (`localpoc`), packaged as a PHAR, that connects to the plugin and downloads the site (files + database) efficiently.
+- A CLI (`lm`), packaged as `local-migrator.phar`, that connects to the plugin and downloads the site (files + database) efficiently.

 You install the plugin on a site, copy the command it shows you, and run that command locally.